ivaste/ivaste/README.md

 ## Ongoing Projects
  📐 **Mathematical Optimization of the Traveling Salesman Problem**: CPLEX, ansi C, python
- 📜 **Plagiarism Detection**: HTML5, Bootstrap 5, JavaScript
  ✏️ **Solver for the NxN Game**: Python